redbus-labs/redash/README.md

 * Please check if docker process is running by using docker ps -a
 * once redash is running, please check http://localhost:5000/

+Special thanks to Ratakonda & Sunny(go-mmt team) for the tag based authentication idea and flow.